rmoswela/HealthPartnersFizzBuzz/README.md

 # HealthPartnersFizzBuzz
-This project is part of HealthPartners interview to create small fizz buzz program using SOLID design principles and Reflection.
+This project is part of HealthPartners interview, which is to create small fizz buzz program using SOLID design principles and Reflection.

 ## The challenge